-What are sea urchins' spines made from?
+What are sea urchin spines made of?

 As with many structural biological materials in marine environments – those of coral reefs and mollusc shells, for example – sea urchin spines are composed of calcium carbonate.
 In its basic state, this is a rather brittle mineral – think chalk – but evolution has come up with a variety of ways to strengthen it.